 Three Different Styles

-Leather pants are the ideal selection especially when creating a pirate costume to the likes of black pirate shirt and fancy sash and a black cavelier hat for a handssome buckaneer who will woo all the ladies and plunder all the booty.
+Leather pants are the ideal selection, especially when creating a pirate costume to the likes of an all-in-black swashbuckling cavalier.
+Wear the black leather pants with a black pirate shirt, a wide sash, and a black leather cavalier hat to create a handsome buccaneer who will win all the ladies and plunder all the booty.

 Men’s Black Side Lace-up Leather Trouser Pants